 - enough memory to execute in-memory

-Additional WLM Settings
+Additional Redshift WLM Settings

 Concurrency Scaling for Amazon Redshift gives Redshift clusters additional capacity to handle bursts in query load.
 It works by off-loading queries to new, “parallel” clusters in the background.
-Queries are routed based on WLM configuration and rules.
+Queries are routed based on your WLM configuration and rules.

-With your new WLM configuration and SQA and Concurrency Scaling enabled, all that’s left now is to find the right slot count and memory percentage for your queues.
+With your new WLM configuration, and SQA and Concurrency Scaling enabled, all that’s left now is to find the right slot count and memory percentage for your queues.

-But that process can feel a little bit like trying to look into a black box.
+Unfortunately, that process can feel a little bit like trying to look into a black box.

-- Scripts can be incomplete: Some of the information is ephemeral as Redshift deletes logs on a rolling basis.
+- Scripts can be incomplete: Some of the information is ephemeral, as Redshift deletes logs on a rolling basis.
 If you don’t run the script at the right time, the information is gone.